pmahle/BIS180L_web/_posts/2015-05-26-Metagenomics.md

 2. Calculate the diversity within our sample (alpha diversity)
 3. Calculate the diversity between different sample types (beta diversity)

-*Acknowledgement must be paid to Professor Scott Dawson for sharing his original metagenomics lab that we have adapted for this class*
+*Acknowledgement must be paid to Professor Scott Dawson for sharing his original metagenomics lab that we have adapted for this class and to the Sundaresan Lab for sharing this data.*

 ## Getting Started with QIIME
 Quantitative Insights Into Microbial Ecology or QIIME is an open-source bioinformatics pipeline for performing microbiome analysis from raw DNA sequencing data.
 It has been cited by over 2,500 peer-reviewed journals since its [publication](http://www.nature.com/nmeth/journal/v7/n5/full/nmeth.f.303.html) in 2010.